 I remember the days and weeks leading up to our wedding I had been an emotional mess.
 I cried the day before we left for Barbados.
 I cried on the airplane.
 I cried when we got there.
 I cried when we got our marriage certificate.
 So on the day of our wedding I tried really hard to hold it together.
 When my dad and I were waiting to walk up to the alter I had a moment where I was alone with my thoughts and the weight of how special that moment was, where I was marrying my best friend all came rushing at me.
 I quickly forced myself out of it and didn’t cry again until the reception when I was listening to the amazing speeches from my best friends, family and Robin.

 The reception was held in one of the resort restaurants.
 It was so beautiful with high ceilings and open air windows.
 We had a great meal and enjoyed amazing speeches – and even a video from a friend who couldn’t make it.
 After dinner we started the dancing and even though it was crazy hot, we didn’t hold back!
 And when it was time to vacate, anyone still wanting to party with us was invited to the beach.
 We had cigars, more drinks and made our way to a club in town.
 After partying the night away we headed home around 3am and finished off the night with a stop for some street meat!
-And the next day waking up married felt incredible and surreal – and the hotel had saved our cake for us in our mini-fridge so we sat in our room and ate it for breakfast.
+The next day waking up married felt incredible and surreal – and the hotel had saved our cake for us in our mini-fridge so we sat in our room and ate it for breakfast.

 These wonderful photos were taken by Gina Francesca Photography